square/square-python-sdk/doc/api/invoices.md

 # Update Invoice

-Updates an invoice by modifying fields, clearing fields, or both.
-For most updates, you can use a sparse `Invoice` object to add fields or change values and use the `fields_to_clear` field to specify fields to clear.
+Updates an invoice.
+This endpoint supports sparse updates, so you only need to specify the fields you want to change along with the required `version` field.
-However, some restrictions apply.
-For example, you cannot change the `order_id` or `location_id` field and you must provide the complete `custom_fields` list to update a custom field.
-Published invoices have additional restrictions.
+Some restrictions apply to updating invoices.
+For example, you cannot change the `order_id` or `location_id` field.

 ```python
 def update_invoice(self,